trezbouchez/differ/README.md

 feeding sequences from disk

 TO BE DONE:
-slicer process - there's something not quite right in the process code, the min/max chunk sizes won't be observed
+DONE: slicer process - there's something not quite right in the process code, the min/max chunk sizes won't be observed
-1. slicer termination (flushinh when sequence ends so that the last chunk is detected)
+DONE: slicer termination (flushinh when sequence ends so that the last chunk is detected)
-2. finish Hunt-Szymanski
-3. remove computing cheap hash from
+DONE: remove computing cheap hash from
+DONE: compute LCS

+pretty-print progress
+finish Hunt-Szymanski
+wrap it all up in a single diff routine (process accepting buffer, finalize) review TODOs